hileamlakB/hileamlakb/README.md

-# Hey, I'm Hileamlak Yityew 👋
+# Hey, I'm Hileamlak Yitayew 👋

 I'm a student at Harvard University passionate about System/ML/Software development.
 I love working on cutting-edge AI-driven, scalable, and efficient software projects and am always eager to learn new skills and collaborate on exciting projects.